chaiyiping/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

 > * Video filter is supported only on Teams desktop client.
 However, if a user joins a meeting through mobile and another user applies video filters from desktop, the mobile users can see the effects applied by the user on desktop.
 > * Video filter isn't supported on Teams web client, Government Community Cloud (GCC), GCC-High, or Department of Defense (DOD) tenants.

-Before you begin, you must have a basic understanding of [Formats for video rendering](/windows/win32/medfound/recommended-8-bit-yuv-formats-for-video-rendering).
+Before you begin, you must have a basic understanding of [Formats for video rendering](/windows/win32/medfound/recommended-8-bit-yuv-formats-for-video-rendering)(comment: link not working, right link: https://learn.microsoft.com/en-us/windows/win32/medfound/recommended-8-bit-yuv-formats-for-video-rendering).

 The video filter app defines the video filter and applies it to the user's video stream.
 To enable video filter experience for your app: